This post may contain affiliate links.

 One dessert I absolutely love making during the summertime is a crisp.
 Unlike a pie, it’s SO easy to throw together and is always a crowd pleaser.
 Crisps are made with a base of fruit and topped off with an oat crumble topping, like this Healthy Apple Crisp.
 It then gets baked up to crispy perfection!

-Strawberry rhubarb is a flavor match made in heaven, and this healthy strawberry rhubarb crisp is no exception!
+Strawberry and Rhubarb is a match made in heaven, like in my Strawberry Rhubarb Chia Pudding.
+This healthy strawberry rhubarb crisp is no exception!
 It’s one of those recipes that is perfect to throw together last minute when you need an easy dessert, and it’s perfect to serve during the summertime.

 This crisp is sweetened with coconut sugar, and the crisp topping is made with a mix of gluten-free whole oats and almond flour, so it’s healthier than your average crisp.